 In China, @ChenHe is the most followed account with more than 50 million fans.
 Outside of China, the young German twins @lisaandlena were TikTok’s most successful account with more than 31 million fans – the two, however, have deleted their account in March 2019 citing concerns around data security and privacy (more on that below).

-As of June 2018, TikTok had 500 million monthly active users and counting.
+Today, TikTok has one billion active users.
 It also lays claim to being the fourth most downloaded app in all of 2018.
 TikTok is most popular in China but it’s also becoming very popular in other countries such as India.
 This particular country accounted for 27% of new TikTok installs between December 2017 and December 2018 with downloads of TikTok in India increasing nearly 25x in those 12 months.
 At the end of 2018, the app also became the most-downloaded free app on the Apple App Store in the US and ranked third in the world as of November 2018.
 All in all, TikTok is available in 150 markets, in 75 languages and the company also hit $6M in revenue (generated from in-app purchases used to tip live streamers) recently.

 What makes TikTok different from all the other social media apps out there?
 When you create an Instagram or Twitter account, your feed is empty and you’ve got to start following people and liking content in order to populate your feed and train the algorithm to show what you like.
 On TikTok, however, the content is pushed to you on a page called “For You” without you having to lift a finger.
 As John Herrman from the New York Times puts it: “Imagine a version of Facebook that was able to fill your feed before you’d friended a single person.
 That’s TikTok.”